 Figure 3.03 Age of Student Respondents

 Distance from Work

 Figure 3.04 illustrates the range of distances students estimate they travel to their place of study.
-The data gathered shows a small increase in the proportion of students living closer to their place of study.
+The data gathered shows a continuing trend of students living closer to their place of study (<5 miles).
 This could help when encouraging students to use active travel methods which are more suited to shorter distances.

-Figure 3.04 Estimated Distance Travelled

-Duration of Travel
+Figure 3.04 Estimated Distance Travelled Duration of Travel